Skip to main content

 npx @11ty/eleventy --serve

-We highly recommend you use either the TakeShape starter or one of the 11ty starters, though.
+We recommend you start with our 11ty starter or one of the official 11ty starters.

 Adding your API Key and API Endpoint to your config

-Configuration files are optional in 11ty projects, but you'll need one to integrate TakeShape.
+Configuration files are optional in 11ty projects, but you'll need one to integrate your API.
 To do so safely, you'll need to create a .env file, which will hide your API Key and API Endpoint from public access.

 At the root of your project, create a file called .env.
 Now inside this file, create environment variables and set them to your API Key and API Endpoint.
 For example: